This investigation is free and open to everyone.

 Taken individually, each finding represents a serious matter.
 Taken together, they reveal a system: the trust's financial architecture incentivized silence, its governance structure was controlled by conflicted individuals, and the prosecution apparatus — which had the evidence to disrupt it — declined to act.

-3. The Five Threads — Summary Map
+3. The Ten Threads — Summary Map

 Thread 01: Staley — Trustee, Banker, Accused Rapist